OJAX Quickstart#

 These are dataclass fields that are omitted by the PyTree.
 They are declared with ojax.ignore().

-These are dataclass fields that are incompatible with PyTree flattening / unflattening, raising ojax.AlienException when such operations are attempted.
+These are dataclass fields that are incompatible with PyTree flattening. ojax.AlienException is raised when flattening is attempted on an Alien field holding a value that is not None.
 They are declared with ojax.alien().

 Warning